mCDR Research Permits

 Applicant: Dr. Adam Subhas on behalf of Woods Hole Oceanographic Institution

-Activity Description: A two-phased ocean alkalinity enhancement experiment that would involve the transportation and disposition of an alkaline solution (sodium hydroxide dissolved in water) at two locations offshore of Massachusetts.
+Activity Description: An alkalinity enhancement experiment that would involve the transportation and disposition of an alkaline solution (sodium hydroxide dissolved in water) offshore of Martha’s Vineyard.